Why study philosophy?

 To Hone Skills for Any Career Path

-The training our students receive make them well-positioned to pursue graduate work in Philosophy and in fields such Law, Education, Political Science, and Theology.
-It’s also the case that our students develop analytical reading and writing skills that give them an advantage in the workforce, no matter their chosen career path.
+The training our students receive leaves them well-positioned to pursue graduate work in Philosophy and in fields such Law, Education, Political Science, and Theology.
+Our students also develop carefully honed analytical reading and writing skills that give them an advantage in the workforce, no matter their chosen career path.

 The skills gained by completing a Philosophy major also turn out to be incredibly valuable when taking the standardized tests that are commonly required for entrance into graduate programs and law schools.
 In both the Verbal Reasoning and the Analytic Writing sections of the Graduate Record Exam (GRE), Philosophy majors earned higher average scores than students from any other major.
-On the Quantitate Reasoning section of the GRE, Philosophy majors also did very well: Their average score was higher than the average scores by students in all other Humanities discipline, and it was also higher than the average scores earned by students majoring in Accounting, Business Administration, and Political Science.
+On the Quantitate Reasoning section of the GRE, Philosophy majors also did very well.
+Their average scores were higher than the average scores achieved by students in all other Humanities disciplines as well as students majoring in Accounting, Business Administration, and Political Science.

 The results are just as impressive for the LSAT, which is the entrance exam for law school.
 Philosophy majors earned an average score higher than students majoring in any other discipline.